elasticpath/mvnmin/README.md

 This file allows you to:

-* Define which module that should be ignored.
+- Define which module that should be ignored.
-* Define the build-if modules.
+- Define the build-if modules.
-* Rewire a larger reactor into smaller ones, with a different build flow.
+- Rewire a larger reactor into smaller ones, with a different build flow.
+  - Fine-tune the parameters passed to each sub-reactor.
+  - Skip sub-reactors if a condition matches a command-line argument.

+This can be useful when:

+- Your modules are not all in a reactor
+- You need simple depenedent-build behaviour
+- Your projects use the `maven-invoker-plugin` to perform sub-builds.
+For example, coordinating a `tycho` reactor with a `maven` reactor.
+- You need to retrain a canonical release build, but need faster development turn-around.
+Without needless duplication.

 ### `mvnmin.xml` format